 Associate in Science (A.S.)

-The curriculum features courses in calculus, physics, chemistry, engineering graphics, computer programming, mechanics, thermodynamics, electric circuits, strength of materials, and engineering design.
+This program introduces you to the fundamentals of engineering, so you can pursue a four-year degree in a specialization of your choice.
+Courses include calculus, physics, chemistry, engineering graphics, programming, mechanics, thermodynamics, electric circuits, strength of materials, and engineering design.

 Program Learning Outcomes

 Upon completion of this degree program, students will be able to:

 - Apply principles of math and physics tools to engineering topics.

 - Solve foundational engineering problems related to mechanics and electricity.

 - Integrate engineering skills of analysis, computing, and graphics into an applied engineering design project.